 This document [RFC5925] describes the TCP Authentication Option (TCP-AO), which is used to authenticate TCP segments.
 TCP-AO obsoletes the TCP MD5 Signature option of RFC 2385.
 It supports the use of stronger hash functions, protects against replays for long-lived TCP connections (as used, e.g., in BGP and LDP), coordinates key exchanges between endpoints, and provides a more explicit recommendation for external key management.
-Cryptographic algorithms for TCP-AO are defined in [RFC5926].
+Cryptographic algorithms for TCP-AO are defined in [RFC5926] (see Section 3.7).